By Shauna Casey, February 22, 2021 from Hand in Hand Parenting

 He began crying loudly, talking and whining all at once, so I couldn’t understand what he was saying.
 He began throwing his body around and kicking his legs on the ground.
 I could see how much he needed me so I got a little closer.

-What came next was a response that has overwhelmed and confused me at times.
+What came next was a response that has confused me at times.
 “Get away from me!
 Stop looking at me!
 You’re making it worse!
 I can NEVER be alone!”

 In the face of those words, I would often freeze, caught between wanting to help and wanting to respect his autonomy and request for space.